-The respondent is a 30-year-old Tunisian man who was pushed back from Pythion, Greece to Çakmakköy, Turkey on January 30, 2022.
-He had previously been pushed back four times from Bulgaria and one other time from Greece.
+The respondent is a 30-year-old Tunisian man who explained that he was pushed back from Pythion, Greece to Çakmakköy, Turkey on January 30, 2022.
+He had reportedly previously been pushed back four times from Bulgaria and one other time from Greece.

-On January 28, the respondent and his four friends, all Tunisian men between the ages of 21 and 37, were evicted by Turkish police from an abandoned house where they had been staying in Edirne.
-They used the little money they had—only 100 lira—to buy some food and then they set off for the Turkish-Greek border at around 7 pm.
-After walking for two hours, they arrived at a spot along the border near the Turkish village of Bosna.
-There, they hid in a field about 500 meters away from the fence for around 30 minutes, while they scraped the mud from their shoes and waited for the flashing lights they saw (presumably of a patrolling border control car) to go away.
+The interviewee reported that on January 28, 2022, he and his four friends, all Tunisian men between the ages of 21 and 37, were evicted by Turkish police from an abandoned house where they had been staying in Edirne.
+They used the little money they had – only 100 lira – to buy some food and then they set off for the Turkish-Greek border at around 7 pm.
+The respondent explained that after walking for two hours, they arrived at a spot along the border near the Turkish village of Bosna.
+There, they reportedly hid in a field about 500 meters away from the fence for around 30 minutes, while they scraped the mud from their shoes and waited for the flashing lights they saw (presumably of a patrolling border control car) to go away.

-At around 9:30 pm, the men jumped over the fence and immediately hid in a dry river, before continuing and walking for about three hours.
-At that point, they found themselves in a grape field, where they hid among some trees from a police car they saw patrolling the area.
+The respondent stated that at around 9:30 pm, the men jumped over the fence and immediately hid in a dry river, before continuing and walking for about three hours.
+At that point, they found themselves in a grape field, where they hid among some trees from a car (that they supposed was from the police) they saw patrolling the area.

-The car was white and blue, had a siren, and had “police” written on the side of it in English (Image 1).
-Inside, the respondent saw two men dressed in dark blue jackets and pants (Image 2).
-The respondent recognized the car and uniforms from the following pictures.
+The car was described as white and blue, had a siren, and had “police” written on the side of it in English.
+Inside, the respondent saw two men dressed in dark blue jackets and pants.

-After an hour, at about 2 am, the car drove away and the group began to run, hoping to get to a “dark place or any mountain to feel safe and not be caught.”
-The respondent recounted:
+He stated that after an hour, at about 2 am, the car drove away and the group began to run, hoping to get to a “dark place or any mountain to feel safe and not be caught”.
+The respondent recounted :

 “[We ran] for 30 min until we arrived at an unpaved road.
 We started walking on it and we kept walking all night.
 In the morning we chose to rest and stay hidden.
 We couldn’t walk in the daylight—any police could see us or any citizen would inform the police and they would catch us and push us back.”